Dallas Marijuana March 2016 Scheduled for October 29

 Posted on: October 10, 2016

 For the 3rd year in a row, DFW NORML is proud to present the Dallas Marijuana March on Saturday 10/29 at JFK Memorial starting at 2pm, with a march to Dealey Plaza and back. #DallasMJMarch2016 is free to attend and open to the public.
-Date and time already confirmed with Dallas Police Department.
+This event is being held with the respectful cooperation of the Dallas Police Department, so please thank all of the police officers when you see them on Saturday!

 OFFICIAL SCHEDULE OF EVENTS: